About Me

 Your Profile Picture

 I am a Ph.D. candidate in Statistics at Harvard University, where I am advised by Kosuke Imai.
-My research centers on Causal Inference in the context of policy evaluation and learning, with a particular emphasis on statistical and algorithmic decision-making.
-In the summer of 2025, I will join the Experimentation & Causal Inference group at Netflix as a research intern.
+My research centers on Causal Inference in the context of policy evaluation and learning, with emphasis on statistical and algorithmic decision-making.
+My goal is to extract statistically reliable information from data to help decision makers make better choices.

 Before joining Harvard, I earned degrees from the University of Oxford (MSc in Statistical Science), ETH Zurich (MSc in Applied Mathematics), and the University of Vienna (BSc in Mathematics).
 I also worked full-time as a Data Scientist at QuantCo, a consulting firm specializing in Statistical Machine Learning.
-Prior to my academic journey, I served in the Austrian Armed Forces, where I underwent training to become an officer (EF).
+Prior to my academic journey, I served in the Austrian Armed Forces, where I underwent training to become an army officer.

 Research